 David Vine is Professor of Anthropology at American University in Washington, DC.
 David is the author of Base Nation: How U.S. Military Bases Abroad Harm America and the World (Metropolitan Books/Henry Holt, 2015) and Island of Shame: The Secret History of the U.S. Military Base on Diego Garcia (Princeton University Press, 2009).
-David's newest book, If We Build Them, Wars Will Come: Military Bases, Permanent War, and American Empire from Columbus to Today will be published by the University of California Press.
+David's newest book, The United States of War: A Global History of America's Endless Conflicts, from Columbus to the Islamic State will be published by the University of California Press.
 The book was a finalist for the 2020 L.A.
 Times Book Prize in History.
 A proposal for the book won the 2018 University of California Press Series in Public Anthropology International Book Competition.
 To learn more, visit www.davidvine.net